Dewberry/process-api/README.md

 ## Design

-The system design consists of four major system components
+The system design consists of four major system components:

 ### API
 The API is the main orchestrator for all the downstream functionality and a single point of communication with the system.